KYNO

-KYNO (940 AM) is a radio station licensed to Fresno, California and is owned by John Ostlund and Katrina Ostlund.
+KYNO (940 AM) is a radio station licensed to Fresno, California, and is owned by John Ostlund and Katrina Ostlund.
 KYNO airs an oldies format, switching to Christmas music for much of December.
 KYNO's radio studios and offices are on Fulton Street in Fresno and its transmitter is off Avenue 384 in Monson, California.

 KYNO operates with 50,000 watts around the clock, the highest power permitted for American AM radio stations.
-940 KYNO is the most powerful Oldies radio station in America with daytime coverage from Sacramento to Bakersfield and throughout the Central Coast of California.
+Its daytime signal provides at least secondary coverage to all of the Central Valley and part of the Central Coast and Monterey Bay.
 But because AM 940 is a clear channel frequency, KYNO uses a directional antenna to avoid interfering with Class A stations XEQ in Mexico City and CFNV in Montreal.
 Even with these restrictions, it can be heard across much of the Western United States at night with a good radio.

 Station history

 KFRE

 KFRE was first licensed on August 18, 1937, on 1190 kHz.
 It moved to 890 kHz in 1939 then to 920 kHz in 1941 as a result of the North American Regional Broadcasting Agreement (NARBA).
 It moved to the current 940 kHz frequency in 1942.